Time to make perfectly cooked loaded grilled potato skins.

 - Sour Cream

 A few recommendations though...
-Look for small to medium sized potatoes.
+Look for small russet potatoes.
 Think appetizer sized.
 Potatoes that are too big will be harder to handle, and this is a grab and go food.

 For the bacon, any bacon is good.
 Just dice it small enough that it's easy to bite through.